 There is no shortage of incredible female entrepreneurs in the wedding industry.
 From planners to fashion designers and caterers, women lead the charge on all things weddings.
-To honor the girl power inherent to the industry, Brides tapped some of our favorite professionals to share what it’s like to build a successful wedding business—and their biggest piece of advice to someone starting a company of their own.
+To honor these industry leaders, Brides tapped some of our favorite professionals to share what it’s like to build a successful wedding business—and their biggest piece of advice to someone starting a company of their own.

 “The wedding industry prides itself on years of experience, and I entered this industry straight out of college at 22 years old.
 I saw a big white space in the beauty sector of weddings and knew I could create an innovative brand that would be even better than the current offerings.
 Instead of spending time trying to convince people to trust me and my new business, I decided very early on that I would let our business and high-quality services speak for themselves.
 I focused on connecting directly with brides and having Beautini be a part of every wedding expo, industry event, or any other opportunities that let our work show.”

 Biggest piece of advice: “Listen to your gut, listen to your customers, and believe that you can.
 It's scary trying to navigate the initial steps to building a brand but keep listening to yourself.
 No one will understand your vision more than you.”